LSSTDESC/rail/docs/source/user_guide/what_is_rail.rst

 |                   | assess the performance of the estimation algorithm                                      |
 +-------------------+-----------------------------------------------------------------------------------------+

-For a more in-depth explanation of what these stages are and how they work, take a look at :ref:`What are RAIL stages?`.
-To get started with using RAIL interactively in Jupyter notebooks and Python scripts, take a look at :ref:`Interactive usage`.
-For use on large datasets in parallel, particularly for use on HPC, take a look at :ref:`Pipeline Usage`.
+* For a more in-depth explanation of what these stages are and how they work, take a look at :ref:`What are RAIL stages?`
+* To get started with using RAIL interactively in Jupyter notebooks and Python scripts, take a look at :ref:`Interactive usage`.
+* For use on large datasets in parallel, particularly for use on HPC systems, take a look at :ref:`Pipeline Usage`.

 .. do we explain pipelines vs interactive usage quickly here as well?

 .. at the moment everything below this can be moved to other locations

 ------------------------------------
 Introduction to stages and pipelines